-It's worth noting that when you're purchasing a cheap tablet, you'll have to make some trade-offs.
+If you'd like to snag one of the best cheap tablets, you'll have to make some trade-offs.
 The question is, which features are you willing to sacrifice?
-We've laid out the pros and cons of the best cheap tablets we've reviewed; this way, you can get an easy-to-digest overview on which affordable tablet is the best for you.
+We've laid out the pros and cons of the best cheap tablets we've reviewed.
+This way, you can get an easy-to-digest overview on which affordable tablet is the best for you.

 If you want a kids-friendly tablet, consider getting the Amazon's Fire HD 8 Kids Edition, which packs a sharper screen, a protective case, free kid-friendly content and a 2-year no questions asked return policy.
 With a bit of trickery, you can even get Google Play on a Fire Tablet (though there are some issues involving security).